 At that time, before the first PET scan, after the biopsy that revealed the Cancer in the lung, we all thought it was located just there.
 That we caught it early thank God.
-The PET Scan revealed that the cancer had metastasized to the spine, a spot above the kidneys, the brain, and a hip.
+The PET Scan revealed that the cancer had metastasized to the spine, a spot above the kidneys, the brain, the jaw, and hip.
 When he asked Dr. Kaywin how long he had left

 ‘Lets just hope you’re here next year doing maintenance”

 was the answer.

 There was no cure.

 The thought of death was there.
 He thought he was going to die.
 And if I’m terribly honest, we all did.
 The possibility was certainly presented in uncomfortably close proximity.

 He wasn’t sleeping.
 The cancer was causing extreme bone pain and he could only hold a sleeping position for an hour at times, two at most.
 He would change from bed to armchair and back every night for weeks.

 At Sleep Number, looking for a bed that would accommodate him.